 Keep talking to your toddler about how things are going to change (for the better) once the baby arrives.
-Make her understand about how your baby will need a lot of love and attention from everybody.
+Help her understand how your baby will need a lot of love and attention from everybody.
 Tell her that your love is only going to grow and not get divided between her and the baby.
-You can explain this to her by telling her that first you loved only Daddy, then she came along so now you love her and Daddy, and then when the new baby comes you will love all of them.
+You may explain that a mother’s love is endless.

 4. Tag Her Along:

-Take her for your doctor visits, let her see your unborn baby on the monitor and hear the heartbeat.
-Yes, she will have lots of questions, but this will only get her excited and eager to meet her baby sister/brother.
+Consider taking him or her for your doctor visits, let her see the baby on the monitor and hear the heartbeat.
+Allow him or her to ask questions and express his curiosities.

 5. Plan Beforehand:

-Once you deliver your baby, ensure you have help to take care of your toddler when you’re at the hospital.
-When you return from the hospital, let your partner hold the baby, give your toddler a big hug and then introduce your baby.
-She will need that hug after she has not seen you for some time and this will make her feel important.
+Once you deliver the baby, ensure you have help to take care of your toddler when you’re at the hospital.
+When you return from the hospital, let your partner hold the baby, give your toddler a big hug and then introduce the sibling.
+She will need that hug after she has not seen you for some time and this will make her feel important (2).

 6. Make Prior Outing Plans:

-In the first week of arrival of your baby, your newborn will need your complete attention and you will need time to recover.
-Let your toddler have a fun week with family members or close friends, like a fun day out with grandmother or uncle or aunty.
+In the first week of the arrival of your newborn, they will need your complete attention and you will need time to recover.
+Plan for a fun week with family members or close friends, like a fun day out with grandmother or uncle or aunty.

 7. Involvement Helps A Lot:

 Involve your toddler in everyday activities.
 While changing your baby’s diaper, ask her to bring you the diaper.
-While giving the baby a bath ask her to bring out the fresh clothes for her sister or bring you the baby lotion.
-While putting your baby to sleep ask her to softly sing a lullaby or just some nursery rhyme.
-While breastfeeding ask her to sit next to you and read out to you or you can read out to her.
+While giving the baby a bath ask her to bring out the fresh clothes for her sister or brother or bring you the baby lotion.
+While putting your baby to sleep ask him or her to softly sing a lullaby or a nursery rhyme.
+While breastfeeding ask her to sit next to you and read out to you or you can read out to her (3).

 8. Spend Some Alone Time: